 Perhaps this is because Java is middle-level.
 In some ways, this means that complexity is built-in.

 The utility of significant whitespace definitely contributes to Python’s ease of use as well.
+Python is widely adopted in data analysis and scripting, making it perfect for rapid development.
 Ultimately, if you want something easy, go with Python.

 Dynamic vs. Static

 This subject makes for another Python vs. Java crossroads.
-Whether to use dynamically typed languages or statically typed language is a matter of preference.
+Whether to use dynamically typed languages or statically typed languages is a matter of preference.

-Dynamic languages only perform type checking at runtime as compared to static languages where type checking is done at compilation.
+Dynamic languages only perform type checking at runtime compared to static languages, where type checking is done at compilation.

 Type checking is the process of ensuring that all reference types match up to their expected values.

-This way the computer won’t get confused if, for example, an integer variable was given an alphabetic value.
+This way, the computer won’t get confused if, for example, an integer variable is given an alphabetic value.

 Of course, misunderstandings – or bugs – do happen, and they’re all the more likely to happen with dynamic languages.